Tablerase/42_Swifty-Companion/README.md

 # 42_Swifty-Companion

-The aim of the project is to build an application that will retrieve the information of 42 students, using the 42 API
+The aim of the project is to build an application that will retrieve the information of 42 students, using the 42 API v2.
+The application will allow users to log in with their 42 account, search for students by login, and view their information, including skills, projects, level, etc.

 ## Features

 - Login with 42 account
 - Search for a student by login
-- View student profile
+- View student information
+- Display skills and projects

 ```mermaid
 ---